CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 ## Create buckets and upload objects

-Creating a new empty container can be done with command:
+Creating a new empty bucket can be done with command:
 ```bash
 $ swift post <new_bucket_name>
 ```